KalRaina/doublePendulum3DSimulation/README.md

 To trigger a new simulation with different settings, adjust sliders to your liking and then click the Start Motion button to see the simulation with new settings.

+Includes ambient audio that changes with speed and gravity of simulation.

 You can also change the camera position.

 Azimuth angle: the angle measured along the horizontal plane (represented by greek letter phi):